Hermiedapwdrman/CH_Fishinator/firmware/esp_src/ReadMe_Firmware.md

     * Note: Refer to [IDF Make docs](https://esp-idf.readthedocs.io/en/v1.0/build_system.html) for more complex options
     * Refer to component.mk file instructions for building in other libraries
 4) If using submodules you have to `git submodules init` `sync` and `update`
+5) Mark the main directory (the main source directory), and components (sdk and libraries) as project source via right click menu.
 3) In a terminal window call the `make menuconfig` from the **firmware** directory to open up the configuration GUI
     * This configuration is saved at **sdkconfig**
     * BT/BLE/WIFI, Arduino control and other 'sub modules/peripherials' are activated via the GUI